Home » Posts » General » Everything about advance taxes

 How to pay advance tax online?

 While both offline and online options exist, paying advance tax online is efficient.
-Here’s a step-by-step guide:
+Here’s the step-by-step procedure:

-5. Enter tax details and choose a payment method.
+6. Enter tax details and choose a payment method

 Save the tax receipt for future reference during ITR filing.